doriandu45/mkvmergebatch/README.md

 ```
 merge.sh
 1
-|-> file1.mkv
+|-> Awsome series S01E01.mkv
 \-> file2.mkv
 2
-\-> file1.mka
+\-> Episode 01.mka
 3
-|-> file1.ass
+|-> [SuperFansub] Awsome series EP01.ass
 \-> file2.srt
+attachments
+\-> some_font.ttf
 ```
-For the same output file, the input files must have the same name as shown above (as least for now) When you're done, simply run the script in its folder.
+For the same output file, the input files must have the same episode number or the same name (see settings.sh for the regexes)
+If you want to add attachments like fonts, put them in the "attachments" folder When you're done, simply run the script in its folder.
 It will parse all the files, then display the CLI-like MKVToolNix.
 The keybinds are shown at the bottom.
 The layout you set in the script will be applied to all the files having the same layout at the beginning
 The column labelled "T" shows the type of the track (A for Audio, V for video, S for subtitles) The column labelled "D" shows if the track is set to default (D) and/or is forced (F)